ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-7-24-Correlated-Randomness.md

 ## Randomness in combat

 As I mentioned earlier, five of the random number generators are re-initialized each floor, to the same state.
 These largely are used to handle the different types of randomness that occur during combat, including the max HP of enemies, the AI of enemies, and the outcomes of random cards and potions.
 Luckily, I can't think of too much you can do to exploit this.
+For example, there does not seem to be a way to predict the AI of any monsters based on their random HP values.

-## Plea to the devs
+## Plea to the developers

 If Casey and Anthony happen to see this post, I would like to please request a fix for this bug.
 Luckily, the opportunities for exploiting the interaction between the different random number generators seem to be fairly limited, based on what I currently believe.
 However, I believe players should never be incentivized to exploit the predictability of rng in order to play optimally.
 Maximizing the benefit from this predictability requires intimate knowledge of implementation details of the game, and in my opinion, is tedious and unnatural.
 Even just having the knowledge in this post feels to me like an exploit that is always accidentally active.
 While I and many others will continue to play, consciously ignoring the existence of the bug, it would at least grant significant peace of mind to know that independent events are truly independent.
 I know I have reported many bugs for the game, but this is the one that I would currently most like to see fixed.